vittorione94/Non-Local-Means/README.md

 ## How to use the code

-Just open Matlab and run the NonlocalMeans.m file
+Just open Matlab and run the nonLocalMeans.m file for the integral images implemenatation and the nonLocalMeansWithoutIntegral.m for the naive version.
+Note that without the boost provided by the integral images the naive version will be quite slow :) .